kyverno/kyverno/samples/DisallowHostPIDIPC.md

       the container process to communicate with processes on the host.
 To avoid pod container from having visibility to host process space, validate that 'hostPID' and 'hostIPC' are set to 'false'.
 spec:
-  validationFailureAction: enforce
+  validationFailureAction: audit
   rules:
-  - name: validate-host-pid-ipc
+  - name: validate-hostPID-hostIPC
     match:
       resources:
         kinds: